CODAIT/spark-netezza/README.md

 The artifacts will be generated to:

     spark-netezza/target/scala-{binary.version}/

+### Scala 2.11
+To build against scala 2.11, use '++' option with desired version number, for example:

+    sbt ++2.11.7 assembly

 #### Version Cross Build
 This produces artifacts for both scala 2.10 and 2.11: